 Izcaray is equally at home with opera repertoire, receiving rave reviews for his performances at the Opera Theatre of Saint Louis, Utah Opera, Opera Omaha, International Opera Festival Alejandro Granda in Peru, and in particular at the Wexford Festival Opera, where he has led many productions since the opening of Ireland’s National Opera House.
 His 2010 performances of Virginia by Mercadante won the Best Opera prize at the Irish Theatre Awards.

 Izcaray was born into a family of several artistic generations in Caracas.
 At the age of 3 he was enrolled in Venezuela’s public system of youth orchestras, continuing at the Emil Friedman Conservatory, where he was a boy chorister as well as an instrumentalist.
 He studied conducting with his father since he was a teenager, and went on to become a distinguished fellow at the American Academy of Conducting at Aspen.
 Izcaray is an alumnus of the Interlochen Arts Academy, New World School of the Arts, and Jacobs School of Music at Indiana University, and won top prizes at the 2007 Aspen Music Festival and later at the 2008 Toscanini International Conducting Competition.
-He is a dual citizen of Spain and Venezuela, and divides his time between in Birmingham (AL) and Los Angeles.
+He is a dual citizen of Spain and Venezuela, and divides his time between Birmingham (AL) and Los Angeles.

-To learn more about Izcaray’s activities please visit his website carlosizcaray.com or his social media.
+To learn more about Izcaray’s activities please visit website https://www.carlosizcaray.com or his social media.